|

 (of Nantwich Camera Club), Harry Corry (retired shoe vendor in the town), Adrian

-Simpson (of Simpson and Edge, one of the local garages), and youngster Joel
+and Edge, one of the local garages), and youngster Joel Howells who tells of

-Howells who tells of "The Kamikaze Kids".
+"The Kamikaze Kids".

-These named people are chosen at random
+These named people were chosen at random

 from the list and it should not be taken that I don't consider the rest worthy

 of mention!
-Anyone buying the book is in for a treat and will learn a lot about
+Anyone buying the books were in for a treat and would learn a lot about Nantwich organisations and businesses as well as the writers themselves.

-Gareth Roberts promises "an insight
+Gareth Roberts promised "an insight

-He approached more than the final 35
+He approached more than the final

-publication of his book from local author
+the publication of his book from local author

 Mark Potts, perhaps best known for his